Alberto Vilar: Donations to opera companies and other organizations

 As a result of his philanthropy, in 2002 the Americans for the Arts organization gave him their National Arts Award, for "Corporate Citizenship in the Arts".

 As noted in James Stewart's 2006 New Yorker profile of Vilar, at some point in 2002, Vilar was hospitalized for a series of operations on his back, and he claims to have nearly died as the result of complications: "they were ready to give me the last rites".
 There was speculation that he might have missed some planned donations as the result of his illness.

 A lasting effect, however, clearly came from the severe decline in his personal fortune due to the crash in technology stocks around 2000.
 It is documented that Vilar still continued to make pledges even as his personal and his company's fortunes continued to plunge.
 Among the pledges were $5 million for money for voice loss research after meeting Julie Andrews and $30 million to a Berlin opera company: "Asking Alberto for money was like offering an alcoholic a drink".
 However, many of his pledges were never paid.

 Fraud conviction

 Vilar and Tanaka were arrested on May 26, 2005, on charges of securities fraud.
-The government claimed that the two appropriated as much as $5 million of an Amerindo client Lily Cates' (heiress and mother of actress Phoebe Cates) money for personal use.
+The government claimed that the two appropriated as much as $5 million of Amerindo client Lily Cates's (heiress and mother of actress Phoebe Cates) money for personal use.
 It was alleged that Vilar used the money to pay for some home repairs and to make good on previously-promised charitable contributions.
 It was also alleged that Tanaka used money to purchase thoroughbred race horses.
 The SEC also filed a civil suit.